VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 #### How have you formulated the game as a search problem?
 (You could discuss how you view the problem in terms of states, actions, goal tests, and path costs, for example.)
+States are defined by:
+1. Colour of piece (this impacts the goal being aimed for and hence evaluation of positions)
+2. Location of piece(s)
+3. Location of block(s)

+Actions possible for a game state (where permissible) are:
+1. Move any piece to an adjacent, empty space on board
+2. Jump any piece over another piece/block to an empty space on board
+3. Exit any piece located on an appropriate exit space

+The goal is achieved if there were no pieces remaining on the board (i.e. all were exited).
+- Thus, the goal test was simply to ask if number of pieces was 0.

+A path cost was calculated as (No.moves) + (No.jumps) + (No.exits) (i.e. uniform cost across all actions)

+The heuristic used to evaluate states was derived from a relaxed version of the search problem.
+- It was noticed during testing that to reduce path costs, pieces could jump iteratively over each other to traverse the board quickly
+- To circumvent the complexity of this, a relaxed version of the problem was formulated.
+      - It was assumed that a piece could jump freely, even if there was no block/piece to jump over.
+An empty space to land still had to be available.
+- Under this assumption, pieces did not need to try and jump over each other - they could reach the goal independently, at their own independent minimal cost.
+- Our heuristic `dijkstra heuristic` evaluates the total minimal cost to exit all pieces if they move independently under these relaxed conditions.
+    - The board is preprocessed using Dijkstra's graph search algorithm to calculate minimum cost to exit from each position (hence the name)

 #### What search algorithm does your program use to solve this problem, and why did you choose this algorithm?
 (You could comment on the algorithm’s efficiency, completeness, and optimality.
 You could explain any